-by Mike Shea on 20 December 2010
+by Mike Shea on 13 January 2014

-While you're reading your seven pages of flavor text, give your group a look and see who's paying attention, who's making dice towers, and who just went off to text someone (anyone!).
-Instead of pointing out their clear case of attention-deficit disorder, think about why they left and what you can do to bring them back.
+While you're reading your seven pages of flavor text, give your group a look and see who's paying attention, who's making dice towers, and who just went off to surf for the latest PSY video.
+Instead of pointing out their attention-deficit disorder, think about why they left and what you can do to bring them back.

 At the beginning of your session, ask your players to summarize the story.
 This can have huge benefits to your game.
 First, you'll see what part of the ongoing story your players have absorbed.
 Second, you'll learn what they think is interesting and valuable.
 Third, they may give you seeds and plot-hooks you can directly incorporate into your game.

 You'll often find that you need to cut back on all the detailed elements you might have built up in your mind.
 We GMs spend a lot more time in our worlds than the players do.
 It's highly likely we have a lot more going on in this world than the players' do.
 When we test our story, we learn which parts of this vast world matter to them and can focus there.

 When discussing this topic on Twitter, OregonPinkRose said:

 What do you do when they don't summarize the key plot points?